-Lastly you’ll want to cover your RV to protect the exterior, so it will look just as good in the spring as you remembered.
+You’ll want to cover your RV to protect the exterior so it will look just as good in the spring as you remembered.
 A variety of covers are available in different sizes: this one made by ADCO fits RVs and trailers measuring 24’1″ – 26′ in length.

 If money and space permits, you may also want to park your rig under a carport for added protection.